On the speed of convergence of Newton's method for complex polynomials: Uniformly distributed roots

+The bound $O(d^3\log^3d +d\log|\log \varepsilon|)$ on the number of iterations in \cite{D-draft} follows from lower bounds on the displacements $|z_n - z_{n+1}|$ along the orbit.
+The main improvement in this paper is on the lower bounds on the displacements when the roots are randomly distributed.

-As in \cite{D}, we partition $D_{R}(0)$ (the disk of radius $R$ centered at the origin) into domains
+As in \cite{D-draft}, we partition $D_{R}(0)$ (the disk of radius $R$ centered at the origin) into domains

-It turns out that if the roots are randomly distributed in the unit disk, then with high probability the following holds: there exists a universal constant $C$ such that for every $n$ we have the following estimates
+It turns out that if the roots are randomly distributed in the unit disk, then with high probability (at least $1-1/d$) the following holds (see Corollary~\ref{cor: displacement}): there exists a universal constant $C >0$ such that for every $n$ we have the following estimates

 If $z_n\in S_k$ with $k\le \log_2d$, then we say that we are ``in the far case'', as $z_n$ is far from all the roots.
-Since each such iteration uses an area of at least $|z_n-z_{n+1}|^2/(2\tau)$, and one in $2\tau+6$ such areas are disjoint, the total number of orbit points in the far case is bounded by $O(d^2\log^4d)$.
+Since each such iteration ``uses up'' an area of at least $|z_n-z_{n+1}|^2/(2\tau)$, and at least one in $2\tau+6$ such regions contributes with its full area to the total space required, the total number of orbit points in the far case is bounded by $O(d^2\log^4d)$.

-\cite[Lemma~16]{D} says that if the orbit gets very close to some root in comparison to the other roots, then it has entered the region of quadratic convergence of that root where only $\log_2|\log_2 \varepsilon - 5|$ are sufficient to approximate it within an $\varepsilon$-neighborhood.
+On the other hand, \cite[Lemma~16]{D-draft} says that if the orbit gets very close to some root in comparison to the other roots, then it has entered the region of quadratic convergence of that root where only $\log_2|\log_2 \varepsilon - 5|$ iterations are sufficient to approximate it within an $\varepsilon$-neighborhood.
 We call this ``the near case''.